How BetterHelp Can Support You In Finding Better Health

-- All therapists on BetterHelp’s platform are licensed and experienced and have undergone a thorough, rigorous vetting process.
+All therapists on BetterHelp’s platform are licensed, experienced, and have undergone a thorough, rigorous vetting process.

-- Licensing information is available so that users can easily find it.
-BetterHelp shows full licensing information for each provider who works on the platform.
+Licensing information is available so that users can easily find it.
+In addition, BetterHelp shows complete licensing information for each provider who works on the platform.

 BetterHelp—a Global Leader In Mental Health Care:

 Is BetterHelp Legitimate?

 The Better Business Bureau has accredited BetterHelp since 2015.

 BetterHelp has donated thousands of months of therapy to mission-driven non-profits.